vmprs/AVSecure_Source/README.md

-# AVSecure_Source
+# About

-some mid batch fake av that i made that im not very proud of, but here's the code anyways
+Here is some shitty batch code pretending to be some fakeav softwares.
+It's really bad.
+(OLD)